-The cost of modular buildings varies depending on scale of the project and the types of materials used.
+The cost varies depending on scale of the project and the types of materials used.

 Other factors, such as the inclusion of internal fittings and fixtures, can also impact the cost of a modular building.
 However, case studies show they can offer significant savings when compared to traditional construction.
 This is due to factors such as weather not being a problem in delaying a project schedule and the ability to work on the structure offsite while the site is being prepared, reducing construction industry lead-times for completion.

 How long a modular building lasts depends on whether it has been designed to be temporary or permanent.
 However, where many people still associate modular buildings with temporary structures, modern modular constructions can be built to last just like a traditional build.

 PMCs have to meet building regulations that meet or exceed the same building standards required for traditional builds, and many are built using the same materials as regular buildings.
 While modular buildings undergo tests to ensure quality (and safety), they will still need maintenance just like any other construction to maintain them and extend their life.

 With this all taken into account, modular buildings can last for decades and many prefabricated buildings built just after World War Two are still in use today.